rraghavkaushik/Sarvam-Assignment/README.md

 # TensorCrafter
-An efficient, from-scratch reimplementation of einops.rearrange with full support for complex patterns, split axes, ellipses, and error handling.
+TensorCrafter is an efficient, from-scratch reimplementation of einops.rearrange with full support for complex patterns, split axes, ellipses, and error handling.
 Built to be robust, iterative, and optimized without over-engineering.

 ## Steps to clone the repository and run the code.